Ellen Schutt

-Ellen Schutt (born October 16, 1995) is an American Republican politician from southern Wisconsin.
-She served one term as a member of the Wisconsin State Assembly, representing Wisconsin's 31st Assembly district during the 2023-2024 term.
+Ellen Schutt (born October 16, 1995) is an American politician and former member of the Wisconsin State Assembly from Walworth County, Wisconsin.
+A Republican, she represented the 31st Assembly district from 2023 to 2025.
+She later became executive director of the Wisconsin FFA Foundation.
+In 2026, she won the Republican nomination for the 11th district of the Wisconsin Senate.

-Biography
+Early life and education

-Ellen Schutt grew up in the town of Darien, Wisconsin, and was raised there on her family's farm.
-She graduated from Delavan Darien High School and earned her bachelor's degree in political science from the University of Wisconsin–Madison.
-While attending the University of Wisconsin, she became active in conservative politics on campus and re-founded the Madison chapter of Young Americans for Freedom, and founded a chapter of the Luce Society—for conservative women.
-She interned with Wisconsin state representative Amy Loudenbeck and in the district office of congressman Paul Ryan, handling constituent services and questions.
-In her senior year, she received a fellowship with the Clare Booth Luce Center for Conservative Women in Herndon, Virginia.
+Schutt grew up in the town of Darien, Wisconsin, and was raised on her family's farm.
+Alongside her siblings, she helped raise cattle and work the farm.
+She participated in 4-H and FFA, including activities associated with the Walworth County Fair.
+She graduated from Delavan-Darien High School and earned her bachelor's degree in political science from the University of Wisconsin–Madison.

+While attending the University of Wisconsin–Madison, Schutt became active in conservative politics on campus.
+She re-founded the Madison chapter of Young Americans for Freedom and founded a chapter of the Luce Society, an organization for conservative women.
+She interned with state representative Amy Loudenbeck and in the district office of congressman Paul Ryan, where she handled constituent services.
+During her senior year, she received a fellowship from the Clare Boothe Luce Center for Conservative Women.

-After earning her bachelor's degree, she was hired as a legislative aide to representative Amy Loudenbeck and worked for her for several years, as well as representative Jesse James.
-She also worked as chief of staff in the office of representative Tony Kurtz.
+After earning her bachelor's degree, Schutt worked as an accountant at The DeLong Company, an agricultural business.
+She subsequently worked as a legislative aide to Loudenbeck and also worked for representative Jesse James.
+She later served as chief of staff in the office of representative Tony Kurtz.